 Families are required to complete an All About Me package to help staff with any program adaptations.
 When considering a recreation experience, please consider the individual needs, and that recreation in an integrated setting may not be suitable for all persons.
 The health and safety of participants and staff is paramount.
 Any actions or behaviours which contravene this policy could result in a participant being denied access to the program.

 Please Note: We may ask that an individual be paired with a support person considering the health and safety of the individual and staff, provincial regulations and the Town of Newmarket's own policies.

 Yes, in most cases arrangements for one-to-one support can be made.
 Contact

 Can I provide my own inclusion support worker?

 Yes, you may provide your own support worker.
 A Vulnerable Sector Screening and completed Support Worker Registration Agreement is required to be submitted to email@example.com.
 Please be aware that we require the support worker to participate in all activities.
-The Town of Newmarket attempts to accommodate requests for additional support for individuals with special needs.
+The Town of Newmarket attempts to accommodate requests for additional support for individuals with disabilities.
 However, due to the number of requests for additional support or level of care required, support cannot be guaranteed.